How I Think

 Philosophy

 Nine years.
-Six companies.
-Product-company experience.
+Five companies.
+Security platforms, billing systems, HRMS, design systems — and everything in between.
 These are not frameworks — they are lessons earned from owning outcomes.

 Clarity is the only feature that never gets deprioritised.